Appropedia/docker-images/README.md

-Docker images for replicating appropedia.org wiki.
+Docker images for replicating the Appropedia wiki.
 ==================================================

+This repository contains technical information aimed at developers.
+The images defined here are updated and published automatically at [docker hub](https://hub.docker.com/u/appropedia), and are ready for immediate use.

 Docker images in this repository:
 - Minimal local image: Includes the mediawiki server configured to run locally.
 Includes text